aiidateam/qe-tools/docs/design/outputs.md

 2. Organizes these defaults in a `output_mapping` class variable.
 3. Implements basic methods for extracting outputs shared by all converter classes.

-For each supported tool, we then provide a child class that inherits from `BaseConverter` (e.g. `AiiDACoverter`).
+For each supported tool, we then provide a child class that inherits from `BaseConverter` (e.g. `AiiDAConverter`).
 This class can define its own `output_mapping`, and _should_ merge that with the parent one.

 For classes that can be entirely constructed via their constructor (`__init__` method), we can define the corresponding `output_mapping` value as a `(<output_class>, <glom_spec>)` tuple.